Overview

 HackerRank Projects for Data Science allows you to create project-based real-world questions to assess Data Scientists.
 It helps better identify candidates with strong data science skills and comes with a host of options, from using our predefined Data Science assessments that assess candidate skills in Data wrangling, Data modeling, Data visualization, and Machine learning to creating your own Data Science questions.

-Read our blog to learn more about 'HackerRank Projects for Data Science'.
+Read our blog to learn more about 'HackerRank Projects for Data Science.

 Steps to Create a Data Science Question